 Mince the garlic and ginger.
 Just look at all those beautiful ingredients!
 Now imagine them simmering with chicken, butternut squash, garbanzo beans, your homemade harissa, and an array of Moroccan spices…ohhhh, yes….

 In a Dutch oven (I use and love Lodge) saute the onion until transluent, about 5 minutes.
 Add the garlic and ginger and saute for another 2 minutes.
 Add the chicken and the dry spices.
 Stir to combine and cook for 3-5 minutes until the chicken is no longer pink.

-Add the harissa, apricots, raisins, almonds, broth, bouillon cubes, honey and garbanzo beans.
+Add the harissa, apricots, raisins, almonds, broth, bouillon cubes, honey, preserved lemon and garbanzo beans.
 Stir everything to combine.
 Bring to a simmer, reduce the heat to low, cover, and simmer for 10 minutes.